Core HR IR Group

 Requirements: Approval by an HRCI reviewer Utilize HRCI resources to earn free

-of topics, and many are available for free or at a low cost.
+credits, including webinars, videos, and books.
+These resources offer a range of topics, and many are available for free or at a low cost.
 Examples include:

 On-the-Job Experience Credits: 40-credit maximum